 No. The base licence covers the purchased major version and includes standard baseline support.
 Guardian Care Plan is optional and adds priority support, compatibility oversight, data governance reviews, and upgrade handling on your behalf.

 Q4.
-Can an organisation upgrade from Standard to Professional or Enterprise later ?
+Can an organisation expand from Essential to Standard, Advanced, Enterprise, or Portfolio-level governance later ?

 A. Yes.